Attachment of Earnings

 - In giving notification make a statement which they know to be false in material particular or recklessly make a statement which is false in a material particular.

-Within fourteen days of being asked to do so, you must write to the local authority giving:
+Within fourteen days of being asked to do so, your employee must write to the local authority giving:

-- The name and address of your employer
+- The name and address of their employer

 - The amount of their net earnings and anticipated net earnings

-- Your place of employment, the nature of your work and any pay reference/works number
+- Their place of employment, the nature of their work and any pay reference/works number

-- You must also write to the local authority within fourteen days of leaving your employment, or becoming unemployed or re-employed.
+- Your employee must also write to the local authority within fourteen days of leaving your employment, or becoming unemployed or re-employed.